bbortt/assembler-binary-2-base32/README.md

 // Read first byte and some zeros
 1234 5678 | 0000 0000

-// Shift until the first 5 bits left
+// Shift right until the first 5 bits left
 0000 0000 | 0001 2345

 // Now reset it to the inital state